asherawelan/asherawelan.github.io/content/posts/events/ymuno-festival/the-community-pledge.md

 Who played
 ----------

 Amy's Ghost delivered a highly visual live performance that exceeded what they produced in the studio.
-Their alt-pop folk energy drew in the crowd, a set that has yet to be forgotten.
+Clad in ghostly gothic wedding garb, their alt-pop folk energy drew in the crowd, a set that has yet to be forgotten.

 Banda Bacana was a terrific live band that played groove-based music drawing from various influences and cultures.
 Their performance, which included funk, afrobeat, Latin, reggae, and ska, had the audience getting down and having fun.